How to Apply

 - Since invitations are not required documents, they may be presented in any format, such as email or fax.
 There is no need to notarize an invitation, and there is no standard format.

-There is no single document that will qualify an applicant for a visa.
-Consular Officers will consider all information presented and supporting documents will be returned to the applicant at the end of the interview.
+There is no single document the Consular Officer will look at that will determine whether they approve your visa application.
+Consular Officers consider all information presented and return your supporting documents at the end of the interview.

 WE REQUEST THAT ALL APPLICANTS BRING $160 (or $190 if applying for a petition based visa) IN EXACT CHANGE.
-OTHERWISE, IN CASE WE DO NOT HAVE ENOUGH BILLS OF SMALL DENOMINATION TO GIVE CHANGE, WE MAY ASK YOU TO COME ON A LATER DATE TO COMPLETE YOUR VISA APPLICATION.
+IF WE DO NOT HAVE ENOUGH BILLS OF SMALL DENOMINATION TO GIVE CHANGE, WE MAY ASK YOU TO COME ON A LATER DATE TO COMPLETE YOUR VISA APPLICATION.

 Each applicant should apply personally for a visa.
 The exception is children under the age of 14, whose personal appearance for an interview is at their parents’ discretion.